 A judgment creditor is someone who wins a monetary award in a lawsuit.

 If a judgment creditor garnishes wages, they cannot take more than:

 - 25% of the employee’s disposable earnings, or

-- the amount that the employee’s disposable earnings exceed 30 times the federal minimum wage.
-Because the current federal minimum wage is $7.25, you cannot take more than the amount the employee’s wages exceed $217.50 ($7.25 x 30).
+- The amount that the employee’s disposable earnings exceed 30 times the federal minimum wage, which is $7.25

-U.S. Department of Labor Fact Sheet #30 has a chart that can help you determine the maximum amount you can garnish.
+U.S. Department of Labor Fact Sheet #30 has a chart to help determine the maximum amount you can garnish.